A superset of the Real numbers.

 Imaginary unit i = √-1

-Just like with negative numbers and irrational numbers, you get used to them.
+Just like with all math, "you get used to it".

 i2 = -1